tedneward/Azgaarnoth/Creatures/Undead/Ghouls.md

 ---

 ## Ghast
-Orcus sometimes infuses a ghoul with a stronger dose of abyssal energy, making a ghast.
+Orcus (or a necromancer or pale master) sometimes infuses a ghoul with a stronger dose of abyssal energy, making a ghast.
 Whereas ghouls are little more than savage beasts, a ghast is cunning and can inspire a pack of ghouls to follow its commands.

 ### Environment
-(FIXME)
+Extraplanar, Ruins, Urban, Underdark

 ### Token
 ![](Ghast-Token.png)